-Talking openly makes relationships more fun and satisfying; especially when you both talk about each other’s needs for physical, emotional, mental and sexual health.
+Talking openly makes relationships more fun and satisfying; especially when you both communicate about each other’s needs for physical, emotional, mental and sexual health.
 You can’t expect a partner to know what you want and need unless you tell them.
-The simple fact is that none of us are a mind reader–so it’s important to be open about your needs and expectations.
+The simple fact is that none of us is a mind reader—so it’s important to be open about your needs and expectations.

 Remember though: it is a good idea to talk about any sexual subject before you get all hot and bothered, but this is especially important for topics which require logical thinking skills, like safer sex expectations.
 Most of us don’t act rationally in the heat of the moment.
 Think about your boundaries ahead of time, and discuss them with a partner when you are not currently in a sexual mood.
 If you are turned on, you are less likely to make the decision to use a condom or another barrier if your partner has a different agenda.
 Having the conversation before you are in a sexual situation makes it more likely you will be able to act according to your own boundaries and preferences.

 - STIs: When were you last tested for STIs, and what were the results?
 Which STIs were you tested for?
 Not tested for?
 Have you had any sexual partners have you had since your last round of testing?
 What is your history of STI infection?

 - Birth control: Are you or your partner currently using birth control?
 Are you open to the possibility of pregnancy?
 What birth control precautions do you want to use?

 - Safer sex: Talk about condoms and other barriers, and learn how to use them correctly.